IfcOpenShell/IfcOpenShell/src/blenderbim/docs/blenderbim/installation.rst

 will see that the version number of the BlenderBIM Add-on has changed to ``0.0.999999``, which represents an un-versioned BlenderBIM Add-on.

+There is a useful Blender Addon that adds a Reboot button in File menù.
+In this way, it's possible to directly restart Blender and test the modified source code.
+The add on is available `here <https://blenderartists.org/uploads/short-url/yto1sjw7pqDRVNQzpVLmn51PEDN.zip>`__ (check also the related forum discussion `here <https://blenderartists.org/t/reboot-blender-addon/640465/13>`__)

 Distro installation
 -------------------